yugabyte/yugabyte-db/docs/content/stable/develop/learn/text-search/similarity-matching.md

 ## Levenshtein

 The [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance) is a measure of the difference between 2 strings.
 It calculates the difference by considering the number of edits (insertions, deletions, and substitutions) needed for one string to be transformed into another.
-This is particularly useful for spell-checks.
+This is particularly well suited to spell-checks.
 This function is provided by the PostgreSQL extension [fuzzystrmatch](https://www.postgresql.org/docs/current/fuzzystrmatch.html).

 To enable the Levenshtein function, activate the `fuzzystrmatch` extension as follows: